Storm2Flow · Help

 Why Bedrock matters to you

-For organisations that need every Bedrock call to land on their own AWS bill / their own CloudTrail (BYO Bedrock via cross-account role assumption), see Administration below — this is on the post-spike roadmap.
+For organisations that need every Bedrock call to land on their own AWS bill / their own CloudTrail (BYO Bedrock via cross-account role assumption), see Administration below - this is on the post-spike roadmap.
+The internal call path already accepts a per-request injected BedrockRuntimeClient, so the customer-facing UI is the remaining work.

 Viewing & navigation